 At the first Council meeting in 1909, the Clerk reported that the lighting had been improved in New Road by changing the oil lamps and burners.
 The Council would loan Messrs.
 Dyson & Sons watering cart when it was needed to dampen down the dust on the highways.
 They approved the issue of the following Public Notice ….” take note that the Urban District Council of Netherthong intend on or after the 10th. day of May 1909 to commence the construction of outfall works for dealing with the sewage of the district of Netherthong at Hagg Wood,in the Parish and Urban District of Honley and the construction of a line of main sewers from such outfall works along the side of Hagg Dike and under Calf Hill Road and Dean Brook Road to the southern corner of Deanhouse Mill.

 The Health Report for 1908 was given by Robert Trotter the Medical Officer.
-There had been 20 births, 8 boys and 12 females, and 11 deaths, 7 female and 4 male, which included 3 former natives of the district who had died in Deanhouse Workhouse.
-4 of the deaths had been from heart disease, 1 respiratory disease and 2 from Phthisis.
-9 cases of infectious diseases had been reported.
+There had been 20 births, eight boys and 12 females, and 11 deaths, seven female and four male, which included three former natives of the district who had died in Deanhouse Workhouse.
+Four of the deaths had been from heart disease, one respiratory disease and two from Phthisis. nine cases of infectious diseases had been reported.
 The population was 640.
 Nearly all the closets are midden privies but there are about 12 water-closets.
-There were 2 slaughterhouses and 8 workshops including bakehouses.
+There were two slaughterhouses and eight workshops including bakehouses.
 A new surveyor, Fred Boothroyd, replaced Fred Hobson who had moved to Kirkburton.

 The Council had applied to the Local Government board for sanction to borrow £2,500 for the purposes of sewage and sewage disposal.
 A Board Inspector held an enquiry in May at the National School and after the meeting the Inspector visited the proposed outfall site, There was continuing discussion on the sewage scheme and in November the Inspector was keen for Netherthong to join with either Honley or Holmfirth.
 The Council were equally very keen to remain independent.